isabella232/experience-manager-headless-adaptive-forms.en/help/setup-development-environment.md

 <!-- ## Create and setup a react app

 Adaptive forms renderer component is a react based component.
-It requires a react app to run and render a headless adaptive form.
+It requires a react app to run and render a Headless adaptive form.
 To create and setup react app:

 1. Open terminal in Visual Studio code and run the following command to create a react app and installs all related dependencies: